imoutsatsos/Jenkins-JobConfigurationAnalyzer/README.md

 There is a need for a quick and concise way to review and access project parameters, builders, publishers, and Groovy code and plugin dependencies.

 ##What can JENKINS_JOB_ANALYZER do?
-This utility job allows you to select one of the jobs on your Jenkins server, analyze its configuration, and **create a concise report of the job's main elements** (properties, scm, builders, publishers, build-wrappers) as well various Groovy code and plugin dependencies.
+This utility job allows you to select one of the jobs on your Jenkins server, analyze its configuration, and **create a concise report of the job's main elements** (parameters, scm, builders, publishers, build-wrappers) as well as the Groovy code, scripts and plugin dependencies.

 By examining a JENKINS_JOB_ANALYZER build report you can immediately **visualize and access the target project's**: